Mark Bowden

 Mark Bowden (/ˈbaʊdən/; born 1951) is an American journalist and writer.
 He is a former national correspondent and longtime contributor to The Atlantic.
 Bowden is best known for his book Black Hawk Down: A Story of Modern War (1999) about the 1993 U.S. military raid in Mogadishu, which was later adapted into a motion picture of the same name that received two Academy Awards.

-Bowden is also known for the books Killing Pablo: The Hunt for the World's Greatest Outlaw (2001), about the efforts to take down Colombian drug lord Pablo Escobar, and Hue 1968, an account of the Battle of Huế.
+Bowden is also known for the books Killing Pablo: The Hunt for the World's Greatest Outlaw (2001), about the efforts to take down Colombian drug lord Pablo Escobar, Guests of the Ayatollah and Hue 1968, an account of the Battle of Huế.

-Early life
+Early life and education

 Bowden was born in St. Louis, Missouri, in 1951.
-He graduated from Loyola University Maryland in 1973 with a B.A in English literature.
-While he was at college, he was inspired to embark on a career in journalism by reading Tom Wolfe's book The Electric Kool-Aid Acid Test.
+Former Florida State Seminoles football coach Bobby Bowden is his first cousin once removed.
+Bowden graduated from Loyola University Maryland in 1973 with a Bachelor of Arts degree in English literature.
+In college, he aspired to be a journalist after reading Tom Wolfe's book The Electric Kool-Aid Acid Test.

 Career

 From 1979 to 2003, Bowden was a staff writer for The Philadelphia Inquirer.
 In that role he researched and wrote Black Hawk Down and Killing Pablo, both of which appeared as lengthy serials in the newspaper before being published as books.
 He published two books prior to these, Doctor Dealer and Bringing the Heat, both of which were based on reporting he originally did for the newspaper.
 He has since published twelve other books.
 Bowden wrote the 1997 Playboy profile of Donald Trump.

-Bowden is a contributing writer for The Atlantic, and has contributed to Vanity Fair, The New Yorker, Men's Journal, Sports Illustrated, Air Mail, Business Insider, and Rolling Stone.

-He has taught journalism and creative writing at Loyola University Maryland, and was Distinguished Writer in Residence at the University of Delaware from 2013 to 2017.

-Former Florida State Seminoles football coach Bobby Bowden is his first cousin once removed.